 A DETAILED PREVIEW OF SSB INTERVIEW

-Service Selection Board- SSB is a multifaceted organization formed to assess righteous candidates for Indian Armed Forces.
-From Indian Navy to Army to Air Force, the spectrum of SSB is quite wide.
-In all there are 13 SSB centers spread across India.
+Service Selection Board- SSB is a multifaceted organization formed to assess righteous candidates for the Indian Armed Forces.
+From the Indian Navy to Army to Air Force, the spectrum of SSB is quite wide.
+In all, there are 13 SSB centers spread across India.
 What happens here?
-Who constitute it?
-Your big brain must be piled up with multitude of such questions.
-Well the answers are simple.
+Who constitutes it?
+Your big brain must be piled up with a multitude of such questions.
+Well, the answers are simple.

-Without wasting any more time lets proceed with the procedure of 5 day SSB and you better scan it deep inside your brain if you really want to ace it:
+Without wasting any more time let’s proceed with the 5 Days SSB Interview Procedure and you better scan it deep inside your brain if you really want to ace it:

 SSB Interview DAY 0

 To commence with all candidates have to report timely to their designated SSB centers.
 The day begins with a briefing about how the 5 days will proceed, the challenges involved and some do’s and don’t’s.
-Following this the applicants are required to submit their complete documents which get verified and they are allotted with a series number named as ‘chest number’.
+Following this, the applicants are required to submit their complete documents which get verified and they are allotted a series number named ‘chest number’.

 SSB Interview DAY 1